root-project/root/README/ReleaseNotes/v614/index.md

    - TCanvas::SetWindowsSize has been changed to get the same window size in interactive mode…and batch mode.
    - Change the `TGraph` default fill color to white to avoid black box in legend when `gPad->BuildLegend()` is called.
+   - Auto-coloring for TF1 (drawing options PFC, PLC and PMC) is implemented.

 ## 3D Graphics Libraries